Mostafa-Abo-Elhassan/Mostafa-Abo-Elhassan/README.md

 • Implemented features such as request modification and logging.

 ### [Blog API](https://github.com/Mostafa-Abo-Elhassan/BlogaatAPI)
-• Developed a full-featured API for blog management, incorporating CRUD operations and JWT authentication for secure content management.
+- Developed a full-featured API for blog management, incorporating CRUD operations for posts, comments, and users, ensuring complete content management capabilities.
+- Integrated JWT authentication for secure user access and role-based permissions.
+- Implemented features for managing categories and tags to enhance content organization.
+- Added functionalities for user profiles, including the ability to update personal information and manage account settings.
+- Designed endpoints for retrieving and filtering posts based on various criteria, such as date, popularity, and tags.

 ### [Blog Website using ASP.NET MVC](https://github.com/Mostafa-Abo-Elhassan/Blogaat)
-• Created a blog application with ASP.NET MVC, featuring user login, signup, profile pages, and role-based permissions using ASP.NET Identity.
+- Created a comprehensive blog application with ASP.NET MVC, featuring user login and signup functionalities for secure access.
+- Implemented user profile pages allowing users to manage their information and view their posts.
+- Integrated role-based permissions using ASP.NET Identity to control user access levels (admin, author, reader).
+- Developed functionalities for creating, editing, and deleting blog posts, along with comment management.
+- Added features for categorizing posts and tagging for better content organization and retrieval.
+- Included search functionality to help users find specific posts based on keywords.
+- Designed a responsive user interface with Bootstrap for an optimal experience across devices.

 ### [Portfolio Website using ASP.NET MVC](https://github.com/Mostafa-Abo-Elhassan/portfolio-website)
 • Built a portfolio website with ASP.NET MVC, showcasing personal projects, skills, and career milestones.
 • Integrated user authentication, role-based permissions, and secure content management using ASP.NET Identity.

 ### [To-Do List App Website using ASP.NET MVC](https://github.com/Mostafa-Abo-Elhassan/To-Do-App)
-• Developed a to-do list application with full CRUD functionality.
+- Developed a comprehensive to-do list application featuring full CRUD functionality for managing tasks.
+- Implemented user authentication to allow personalized task management.
-• Styled using Bootstrap and deployed after thorough testing.
+- Styled the application using Bootstrap for a clean and responsive user interface.
+- Included functionalities for categorizing tasks, setting due dates, and marking tasks as complete.
+- Integrated features for task prioritization and filtering to enhance user experience.
+- Deployed the application after thorough testing to ensure stability and performance.
+- Added user notifications and reminders for upcoming deadlines to keep users informed.

 ## 📈 GitHub Stats
 <p align="center">